I am a lead effects technical director.

 I have a lot of industry experience with fluid, particle, rigid body, cloth and hair effects.
 I like tackling complex challenges, breaking them down into smaller more manageable tasks and writing tools and creating setups for them.
-Even though I haven't officially worked as a Lead FX TD, I've often found myself playing that role in the past productions anyway.
-I quite enjoy working closely with supervisors and the production team while guiding the more junior artists as well.
+I quite enjoy working closely with supervisors and the production team while guiding the more junior artists.

 Visual effects for me is the most rewarding way to make a living.
 It combines my technical abilities with my desire to create art.

-2012 - Present, Framestore - Senior Effects Technical Director
+2012 - Present, Framestore - Lead Effects Technical Director

 - 47 Ronin

 2010 - 2012, Cinesite - Senior Effects Technical Director